HomeJEEJEE Main 2026 Paper 2 Analysis 2026: Jan 29, B.Arch, B.Planning Exam...

 The National Testing Agency (NTA) conducted the JEE Main 2025 Session 2 examination on April 2, 3, 4, 7, 8, and 9, 2025, for Paper 2.
 The exam was held in two shifts each day—morning (9:00 AM to 12:00 PM) and evening (3:00 PM to 6:00 PM).
 A comprehensive JEE Main 2025 paper analysis for all dates and shifts is available, offering detailed insights into the examination pattern and difficulty level.

-Based on initial feedback from candidates and expert analysis by leading coaching institutes, the JEE Main exam conducted on February 1 was rated as moderately difficult.
+Based on initial feedback from candidates and expert analysis by leading coaching institutes, the JEE Mains exam conducted on February 1 was rated as moderately difficult.
 Mathematics was considered the most challenging section due to its lengthy and complex questions, whereas Physics and Chemistry were reported to be relatively easier.

 Candidates can also access JEE Main 2025 live paper analysis videos for the January session, which include step-by-step solutions, subject-wise evaluations, chapter-wise weightage, and an overall difficulty assessment.
 This live analysis is prepared using real-time student feedback and expert reviews.

-For every exam date and shift of the January session, the JEE Main 2025 paper analysis provides valuable insights into topic-wise weightage and question difficulty, making it a useful resource for aspirants preparing for upcoming sessions of the JEE Main 2025 examination.
+For every exam date and shift of the January session, the JEE Mains 2025 paper analysis provides valuable insights into topic-wise weightage and question difficulty, making it a useful resource for aspirants preparing for upcoming sessions of the JEE Main 2025 examination.

-JEE Main 2025 Answer Key and Solutions by Aakash for 22, 23, 24, 28 and 29 Jan
+JEE Mains 2025 Answer Key and Solutions by Aakash for 22, 23, 24, 28 and 29 Jan

 22 Jan Shift 1 & 2JEE Main 2025 Jan 22 Shift 1 Download PDFJEE Main 2025 Jan 22 Shift 2 Download PDF